 - 100 black metal folding chairs

-- Lucite podium and microphone in Commercial Row
+- Podium, stage and microphones in Commercial Row

 - 1 block from MARTA train station; parking decks nearby